prosysscience/RL-Job-Shop-Scheduling/README.md

 Getting Started
 ------------

+**This code has been tested on Ubuntu 18.04 and MacOs 10.15.
+Some users have reported difficulties running this program on Windows.**

 This work uses Ray's RLLib, Tensorflow and Wandb.

 Make sure you have `git`, `cmake`, `zlib1g`, and, on Linux, `zlib1g-dev` installed.

 You also need to have a Weight and Bias account to log your metrics.
 Otherwise, just remove all occurrence of wandb and log the metrics in another way.

 ```shell
 git clone https://github.com/prosysscience/JSS